jdasfd/withncbi_note/note/Pseudomonas.md

 | 169963  | Listeria monocytogenes EGD-e                                     | Firmicutes                           |
 | 83332   | Mycobacterium tuberculosis H37Rv                                 | Actinobacteria                       |

+Actinobacteria, Firmicutes are phyla of Gram-positive bacteria.

+Proteobacteria(synonym Pseudomonadota) is a major phylum of Gram-negative bacteria.

+Chalamydiae are obligate intracellular parasites.

 ## Download all assemblies

 - Get all assemblies info